Privacy choices

 CMYK approximation

 Hue Codex calculates simple CMYK-like values from sRGB channels by deriving black from the maximum RGB component, then deriving cyan, magenta, and yellow from the remaining distance.
-This is useful for rough language only.
+This formula is a Hue Codex implementation choice and approximation, useful for rough language only.

 Real print conversion depends on ICC profiles, total ink limits, black generation, paper, ink, press condition, and vendor setup.
 Always use proofing and production guidance for final print values.